fjp/fjp.github.io/collections/_design-patterns/design-patterns.md

 {: .notice}

 <p>
-<b>Program to an interface, not an implementation. </b>
+<b>Favor composition over inheritance.</b>
+With composition it is possible to delegate behaviors instead of inheriting them.
 </p>
 {: .notice}

 <p>
-<b>Favor composition over inheritance. </b>
-With composition it is possible to delegate behaviors instead of inheriting it.
+<b>Program to an interface, not an implementation. </b>
 </p>
 {: .notice}